Mozid Mahmud

 Mozid Mahmud (মজিদ মাহমুদ; born 16 April 1966) is a Bangladeshi poet and essayist.
-He is recognized as a major poet of the 1980s, with more than thirty books to his credit.
+He is recognized as a major poet of the 1980s, with more than sixty books to his credit.

 Biography

-Mozid Mahmud is the pen name of Mohammad Abdul Mozid.
-He was born in 1966 at Chargorgori, a village thirteen km west of Pabna in East Pakistan, to the family of Mohammad Keramat Ali Biswas and Sanowara Begum.
+Mozid Mahmud is the pen name of Mohammad Abdul Mojid Biswas.
+He was born in 1966 at Chargorgori, a village thirteen km west of Pabna Bangladesh, to the family of Mohammad Keramat Ali Biswas and Sanowara Begum.

 Education

 He completed his early education in the local school and college.
 In 1986, he crossed the Jamuna and went to capital Dhaka, where he attended the University of Dhaka to receive an MA degree in Bengali literature and language in 1989 with a First Class.

 He was awarded a research grant by the Nazrul Institute in 1996, the result of which was Nazrul: Spokesman of the Third World (Nazrul: Tritiya Bishwer Mukhopatro; 1997) published from the same institute.
 He also awarded a research fellow by the University Grand commission, the result of which was Travelodge of Tagore (Rabindranather Vraman Sahitya 2010).